 This is one of the big things to think about when you’re designing an injection molded part.
 Wall thickness affects a lot of things about a part, like how it works, how it looks, and how much it costs.

-So, you need to figure out the right wall thickness2 based on how the part needs to work.
+So, you need to figure out the right wall thickness based on how the part needs to work.
 You need to think about how much stress the part can take and how long it needs to last to figure out the thinnest wall you can get away with.

 The general rule is to keep the wall thickness uniform throughout the injection molded part.
 Ideally, you want to keep the wall thickness between 1.2mm and 3mm.
 If the walls are too thin, you’ll need high plastic pressure and you’ll get cavitation.
 If the walls are too thick, you’ll have longer cycle times and you’ll use more material, which will cost you more money.